 H.R.
-4341 would authorize the appropriation of such sums as may be necessary, out of the Postal Service Fund, for the PRC and the Inspector General of the Postal Service.
+22 would authorize the appropriation of such sums as may be necessary, out of the Postal Service Fund, for the PRC and the Inspector General of the Postal Service.
 (Currently, these offices are funded out the Postal Service Fund without Congressional action.)
-Beginning in 2005, this provision would entail about \$140 million a year in spending, subject to appropriation of the necessary amounts.
-Enacting the bill would reduce direct spending by the same amount.
+Beginning in 2006, this provision would entail about \$140 million a year in spending, subject to appropriation of the necessary amounts.
+(Spending after 2006 would increase to reflect anticipated inflation.)
+Enacting the bill would reduce direct spending by the same amounts.
 Spending on these activities would likely still be considered off-budget, since funds would come from the Postal Service Fund.

 In addition, H.R.
-4341 would require OPM to make actuarial computations related to the CSRS and PSRHBF trust funds and would increase OPM's administrative workload to comply with the requirements under the bill.
+22 would require OPM to make actuarial computations related to the CSRS and PSRHBF trust funds and would increase OPM's administrative workload to comply with the requirements under the bill.
 CBO estimates that such activities would cost less than \$500,000 annually, assuming the availability of appropriated funds.